 Transform cucumbers into adorable bite-sized appetizers with Jordan and Clark Cord‘s easy recipe for Cucumber Pinwheels With Sundried Tomato Avocado Pesto.
-Cucumber is sliced, stuffed with savory sun-dried tomato spread, rolled carefully, and then topped with almonds for a bit of crunch.
+The cucumbers are sliced, stuffed with savory sun-dried tomato spread, rolled carefully, and then topped with almonds for a bit of crunch.
 Refreshing and simple.

 We wish you the happiest, healthiest, and most delicious compassionate New Year!